Afghans vote amid chaos, corruption and Taliban threats

 About 2,450 candidates are competing for places in the lower house, which has 250 seats, including one reserved for a candidate from the Sikh minority.
 Under the constitution, parliament reviews and ratifies laws but has little real power.

-In a bid to ensure the vote is fair, biometric voter registration technology has been rushed in at the last minute.
+In a bid to ensure the vote is fair, biometric voter registration technology was brought in at the last minute.

-But many fear the untried technology, which was still being distributed to provincial voting centers as recently as Thursday, will add to the confusion without eliminating fraud.
+But many fear the untested technology, which was still being distributed to provincial voting centers as recently as Thursday, will add to the confusion without eliminating fraud.

+Additional reporting by Storay Karimi in HERAT, Mohammad Stanekzai in LASHKAR GAH; Akram Walizada, Sayed Hassib, Hamid Shalizi in KABUL; writing by James Mackenzie; Editing by Andrew Roche and Sam Holmes